jlauener/Legend-of-Lanea/README.md

-# Legend-of-Lanea
+# Legend of Lanea

-A Zeldaesque adventure for the Pokitto
+A calssic Zeldaesque adventure for the Pokitto DIY console.

 ## Creating your own world